energywebfoundation/pjm-origin-monorepo/packages/utils-demo/README.md

 ### PUBLISH_CERTIFICATE_FOR_SALE_OFFCHAIN
-usage: command to publish a certificate for sale using off chain settlement in fiat currencies (EUR, USD)
+usage: command to publish a certificate for sale using off chain settlement in fiat currencies (USD)
 <br>params:
 * <code>certId</code>: id of the certificate to be transferred
 * <code>price</code>: price of the certificate in unit of the ERC20 test token